tytydraco/yessleep/out/Sirens_always_creeped_me_out.md

 "3 a.m.?
 Ugh."

 Groggily, I stood up, rubbing the sleep from my eyes.
 All that soda had caught up to me, so I rushed to the bathroom to relieve myself.
-On my way back to my bedroom, I moved to shut my window until I noticed a shape standing far away in the yard.
+On my way back to my bedroom, I moved to shut my window until I noticed a shape  far out in the yard.

 I squinted, but it was all a blur.
 I fumbled around my bedside table for my glasses.
 When I turned back, I saw her clearly.